karyaTio/CI_RobotPintar_InternChallenge/Readme.md

 - [ ] create a trigger to reduce the number of stock when a user buy product
 - [ ] converting database to english language only

-# Bugs
-- Robot card view is broken when the screen get smaller (Consider creating custom CSS for it)
-- When trying to edit the robot the current brand, and usablity is not automatically selected
-- Price sometime change to 999.99
-- Navigation gone when on tablet view down

 # Learning objective for this project
 - [x] Html, CSS, PHP, Javascript